OHNLP/MedTator/README.md

 ### 1.3.x (2022-08-04)

+- Added functions for error analysis
+- Added Math.js for statistics and matrix
+- Added ECharts for visualization
+- Added a sample dataset for error analysis
 - Updated the UI design for adjudication tab
 - Updated the packaged used to reduce loading time
 - Fixed open annotation files dialog bug